Yehan20/Hackathon-Drawing-App/README.md

 ## Approach

+We are both front-end developers at the time of this hackathon.
 Our team approached this by setting a list of features we wanted to accomplish and working on each item one by one.
 We worked in one single repository and continously branched from our main when building features out.
 Once completed, we would add, commit and push on to the branch we were working on and review each others code prior to merge.
 Although we were unable to fully reach our desired goal, we are happy with the final product as we were able to implement most of our planned features.

 ## Contributors